DavCling/DavCling.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my little corner of the web.
-I am an economic historian and applied microeconomist with research interests in social economics and innovation.
+I am an economist with research interests in economic history and applied microeconomics.
 I did my Ph.D. in economics at Harvard University.
-I am Associate Professor of Economics at Case Western Reserve University.
+I am Associate Professor of Economics and Department Chair at Case Western Reserve University.

-If you peruse my research page you'll see I've published research on language, religious identity, social status, entrepreneurship, and the economic history of India.
-I use methods ranging from archival research to observational data to field experiments.
+If you peruse my research page you'll see I've published research on language, religious identity, social status, and innovation.
+I have used methods ranging from archival research to observational data to field experiments.

-I am currently developing a project about the impact of automation on the labor market in the postwar United States with Leah Boustan.

-To download a PDF copy of my CV or research and teaching statement, see the CV tab above.

 Selected Publications
 --------